 "Ten points from Gryffindor, Potter.
 Get back in your seat," Professor Quirrell continued teaching as if there'd been no interruption.
-We remained quiet thereafter, sure Quirrell would be paying closer attention to us now that we'd caused a disturbance.
+We quieted thereafter, sure Quirrell would be paying closer attention to us now that we'd caused a disturbance.

 "Well, do you think you could help me, anyway?
 Do you think you could get her to give me an answer.
 Maybe push her towards a yes?" he asked me hopefully when the bell rang.